We are very proud to have the support and involvement of numerous Olympic, international, and inspiring athletes, including:

 Will Bayley MBE – World Champion in 2014, Will realised his dream of becoming Paralympic table tennis champion in Rio in 2016.
 Will’s celebration after claiming gold in Brazil was one of the most iconic images of the Games.
 Born with rare congenital disorder arthrogryposis in Royal Tunbridge Wells.

-Jack Green – 2012 Olympian who competed in both the 400 metre hurdles and 4 x 400 metre relay events at the Summer Olympic Games in London.
+Jack Green – Earned a bronze medal at the 2017 World Athletics Championships as part of the 4x400m relay squad.
+He is a 2012 Olympian who competed in both the 400 metre hurdles and 4x400m relay events at the Summer Olympic Games in London.
 Jack also represented Team GB in the 400m hurdles event at the Rio Olympics in 2016.

-Tom Bosworth – Sevenoaks-born race walker who currently holds five British records.
-Tom finished 6th in the 20km walk event at the 2016 Olympic Games in Rio.
-Went to the same preparatory school as fellow Kent Sports Trust Foundation ambassador Lizzy Yarnold MBE.
+Tom Bosworth – Sevenoaks-born race walker who currently holds 5 British records.
+Tom finished 6th in the 20km walk event at the 2016 Olympic Games in Rio and broke the world record for the 1 mile race walk at the 2017 Anniversary Games in London.
+Attended the same preparatory school as fellow Kent Sports Trust ambassador Lizzy Yarnold MBE.

-Ashley Jackson – England and GB international hockey player who has featured in three Olympics, including Rio 2016.
-The East Grinstead Hockey Club star is regarded as one of the best hockey players in the world.
+Ashley Jackson – England and GB international hockey player who has featured in 3 Olympics, including Rio 2016.
+As well as being regarded as one of the best hockey players in the world, Ashley currently plays for the Invicta Dynamos Ice Hockey Club.

-Kat Driscoll – Great Britain’s #1 trampolinist, and has been ranked as world #1.
+Kat Driscoll – Great Britain trampolinist, and has been ranked as world #1.
 Kat competed in the 2012 Olympics in London and finished 6th overall at the Summer Olympic Games in Rio in 2016.
+Kat also earned a team bronze medal at the 2017 Trampoline World Championships in Bulgaria.

-Rachael Burford – Rugby World Cup winner with England who played for Medway Rugby Club and was the first female professional player on the Rugby Players’ Association players’ board.
+Rachael Burford – Rugby World Cup winner in 2014 and Rugby World Cup runner-up in 2017 with England.
+Played for Medway Rugby Club and is currently plying her trade at centre with Harlequins.
+Rachael was the first female professional player on the Rugby Players’ Association players’ board.

 George Digweed MBE – Multi-World and European English sport shooter clay-shooting champion.
 He has now won 26 world titles, 19 European titles, 4 European Compak titles, and 12 world cups.
 George became the first man ever to shoot ‘100 straight’ in a World Championship event in 2011.